 Okay, I will be the first to admit that today (actually this week) has not been one of my best.
 You know the drill, things have gone wrong that are out of your control, puts you in a mood, and then your entire world starts to crumble in response (or is that just me?)
-I am not quite sure if it is the frustration of isolation or if this is how I would have felt before the world, and my travel plans turned upside down.
-Sure last week felt like groundhog day, this week feels like miniature grenades everywhere I turn.
-One wrong turn after another, so here I am frustrated beyond belief but ready to turn things around, which is why there are things to be thankful for right now.
+I am not sure if it is the frustration of isolation or how I would have felt before the world and my travel plans turned upside down.
+Sure last week felt like groundhog day; this week feels like miniature grenades everywhere I turn.
+One wrong turn after another, so here I am, frustrated beyond belief but ready to turn things around, which is why there are things to be thankful for right now.

 Things I am thankful for right now

 My children are old enough to work digitally without supervision.

 For most, this might be a nightmare, having to juggle homeschooling and working from home, especially those with little children who can not self-manage their day.
 But, on the other hand, I have children who don’t need my help most of the time; they can self-manage their own time and work alone with minimal help and very little supervision (talking about my school-age children, not my uni aged children here).

 Thankful that we are all healthy